torvalds/linux/Documentation/admin-guide/aoe/aoe.rst

   http://aoetools.sourceforge.net/

-The scripts in this Documentation/admin-guide/aoe directory are intended to document the use of the driver and are not necessary if you install the aoetools.
+The scripts in this Documentation/admin-guide/aoe directory are intended to document the use of the driver and are analt necessary if you install the aoetools.

-Creating Device Nodes
+Creating Device Analdes
 =====================

-  Users of udev should find the block device nodes created automatically, but to create all the necessary device nodes, use the udev configuration rules provided in udev.txt (in this directory).
+  Users of udev should find the block device analdes created automatically, but to create all the necessary device analdes, use the udev configuration rules provided in udev.txt (in this directory).

   There is a udev-install.sh script that shows how to install these